 A car can be one of four write-off categories, depending on the severity of the damage.
 These were changed in 2017 when the Association of British Insurance (ABI) changed its salvage code to, reflect the structural damage to a car rather than focusing solely on the cost of repair.
 The new categories are as follows:

 Category A: The most serious category.
-Category A write-offs must be crushed.
+Category A write-off must be crushed: it can never legally be used on the road again.
 Parts cannot be removed from the vehicle, even if they appear to be salvageable.

 Category S (formerly category C): The car has suffered structural damage and would be uneconomical to repair.
 If repaired by a professional, it may be returned to the road.